Externship Programs

 5. If you are requesting to extern at a placement where you have already worked, interned, volunteered, or externed, you will need to complete the Petition for Repeat Civil/Criminal Law Externship, which is included at the end of the Student Application.
 Your supervisor will also be requested to answer a question regarding your request, which will be emailed separately to your supervisor.

-For In-House Counsel (Offered in fall and spring semesters) you must do the following:
+For the Spring 2025 In-House Counsel Externship you must do the following:

-2. Students may find their own placement or ask the Externship Programs Office for assistance in finding a placement.
+2. The Externship Programs Office will provide assistance in finding a placement.

-4. For students seeking assistance in finding a placement: Students will a submit final cover letter and resume by March 20th.
+3. Students must a submit final cover letter and resume to externships@usfca.edu by October 4th.
 Student resumes and cover letters will be submitted to partnering placements.
-Students who have found their own placements should omit this step.

-5. Partner placements will interview students and let students know their decision by mid-April.
+4. Partner placements will interview students and let students know their decision by mid-November.

 If you have questions, come by the Externship Programs Office in Kendrick Hall 339.
 You may also email externships@usfca.edu.